Egg-Free Lemon Curd Cheesecake

 - 1½ cups graham cracker crumbs

 - ⅓ cup + 1 Tbsp lemon juice freshly squeezed

 - ⅛ tsp Celtic sea salt

 - 2 Tbsp arrowroot starch

-- Grease the bottom and sides of an 8 inch spring-form pan with canola spray or melted butter.
+- Line the bottom of an 8 inch springform pan with parchment paper and grease the sides with melted butter.

-- Add approximately an inch of water to the bottom of a double boiler and melt 1 cup of white chocolate chips on medium heat.
-Stir every few minutes and be sure not to get any water in the chocolate.
-When the chips are melted, remove from heat and stir in two tablespoons of melted butter.
-Allow the mixture to cool for 10 minutes.
+- Add approximately an inch of water to the bottom of a double boiler and melt one cup of dark chocolate chips on medium-low heat.
+Stir every few minutes and be sure not to get any water or steam in the chocolate.

-- Put the filling in the spring-form pan and using a small offset spatula, smooth out the filling until it is even across the pan.
+- Transfer the filling to the springform pan and use a small offset spatula to smooth it out evenly in the pan.

 - Place the springform pan on a baking sheet and bake for 30 minutes.
 Do not open the oven at all during this time!

 - Turn off the oven and let the cheesecake rest in the oven for another 30 minutes.
 Do not open the oven until it is time to take the cheesecake out.